Should I buy a New or Used Bass Boat? Comparison Guide.

 9. Is This Really What You Want?
 Boat Options.

-If you’re one who is just buying your first boat, you probably are a bit unsure about exactly what you want out of a new boat.
-Buying used at first may be a better bet so you can get the feel for different options, boat styles, motors, and other things before plucking down the big bucks for a brand new bass boat.
+If you’re just buying your first boat, you probably are unsure about exactly what you want from a new boat.
+Buying used at first may be a better bet to get a feel for different options, boat styles, motors, and other things before plucking down the big bucks for a brand-new bass boat.

 10. Used Boats Come with Some Element of Risk

 Buying a used anything comes with some element of risk.
-Boats are certainly no stranger to issues and used boats are a bit notorious for having problems.
-Unless you know the seller, you are dealing with a situation where you’re heavily relying on a seller’s word.
+Boats are no stranger to issues, and used boats are notorious for having problems.
+Unless you know the seller, you are dealing with a situation where you rely heavily on a seller’s word.

 Sure, you can get an inspection which is HIGHLY recommended, but inspections are brief and sometimes miss underlying issues.
-In the end, there’s no way to eliminate all of the risks.
-You just have to make sure that the risk you are assuming is fair and commensurate with the purchase price of the boat.
+Ultimately, there’s no way to eliminate all the risks.
+You just have to ensure that the risk you are assuming is fair and commensurate with the boat’s purchase price.

 Final Word

-In conclusion, new boats are obviously more expensive than used boats … that’s a given.
-However, when you are trying to make a decision on whether you should buy a new or used bass boat, there are many factors to weigh, not just price.
+In conclusion, new boats are more expensive than used boats … that’s a given.
+However, when trying to decide whether to buy a new or used bass boat, there are many factors to weigh, not just the price.

-Do your homework, take a test drive, and get inspections when possible to ensure that your next boat buying experience is the best that it can possibly be!
+Do your homework, take a test drive, and get inspections when possible to ensure that your next boat-buying experience is the best possible!

 Jason Bradstreet